shomeier/NemakiWareWiki/Architecture.md

 # Components
-- CMIS repository
+## CMIS repository

-- User interface
+## User interface

-- Solr
+## Solr
+- Full text search engine for both metadata and content
+- Connects to the repository at certain intervals (every 30sec by default).

-- CouchDB
+## CouchDB

 # Application Server
 All the components except database are contained in a Tomcat server.